h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 The above settings are recommended settings for time series problems, notice the high accuracy, time, and lower interpretability compared to the settings from task 2.
 Time-series experiments are very special cases.
 As a result, it is highly encouraged that the experiments are run with the default settings given by Driverless AI.

-For a time-series experiment an **Accuracy** of 10 is highly encouraged because it forces many time splits (time splits are critical for stability and prevents overfitting) and allows for multiple window validation.
-If you must run a time-series experiment with anything lower than a 10, the lowest recommended setting for accuracy is a 5.
+For a time-series experiment the Driverless AI  **Accuracy** default value is highly encouraged because it forces many time splits (time splits are critical for stability and prevents overfitting) and allows for multiple window validation.
+If you must run a time-series experiment with anything lower than the default, the lowest recommended setting for accuracy is a 5.

  **Time** is more flexible and can be ran with the Driverless AI default value, or the lowest time value being 3.
 Regarding **interpretability**, use default results, for good results use interpretability values of either 5 or 6, anything less than 5 will tend to overfit.